5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 * First we generate a parameter space with default values by calling `HandleError.CreateParms`.
 * We then overwrite some of the defaults:
-  * Where to save crash information.
+  * Where to save crash information
-  * The return code.
+  * The return code
-  * What function to use for logging purposes.
+  * What function to use for logging purposes
-  * Name of the source to be used when reporting the problem to the Windows Event Log (empty=no reporting at all).
+  * Name of the source to be used when reporting the problem to the Windows Event Log (empty=no reporting at all)
-  * Additional message to be added to the report send to the Windows Event Log.
-If you don't know anything about the Windows Event Log yet: it's going to be discussed in its own chapter.
+  * Additional message to be added to the report send to the Windows Event Log: see the chapter on the Windows Event Log
 * We specify `ErrorParms` as a global named namespace for two reasons:
-  * Any function might crash, and we need to "see" the namespace with the parameters needed in case of a crash, so it has to be a global in `#`.
+  * Any function might crash, and we need to ‘see’ the namespace with the parameters needed in case of a crash, so it has to be a global in `#`.
   * The `⎕TRAP` statement allows us to call a function and to pass parameters except references, so it has to be a named namespace.

-Let's investigate how this will work; trace into `#.MyApp.StartFromCmdLine ''`.
-When you reach line 4 `Config` exists, so now you can call `MyApp.SetTrap` with different left arguments:
+Let’s investigate how this will work; trace into `#.MyApp.StartFromCmdLine ''`.
+When you reach line 4, `Config` exists, so now you can call `MyApp.SetTrap` with different left arguments:

 ~~~
       SetTrap Config